Battle of Abukir (1799): Battle

 Napoleon at this stage left for Alexandria and gave charge of the siege to Lannes.
-Pasha, who was now a captive of the French, wrote multiple dispatches to the beleaguered Ottomans, ordering them to surrender, this was refused and the survivors of the battle swore to defend the fort to their last extremity.
+Mustafa Pasha, who was now a captive of the French, wrote multiple dispatches to the beleaguered Ottomans, ordering them to surrender, this was refused and the survivors of the battle swore to defend the fort to their last extremity.
 The Pasha's second letter to the besieged Ottomans chided them for their continued resistance, which was spilling more blood needlessly, at this juncture the besieged Ottomans agreed to a ceasefire.
 The French colonel in charge of the engineers, Bertrand used the advantage of this ceasefire to reconnoiter the fort, but a firefight broke out subsequently.
 The Ottomans sallied out of the fort and captured a few houses in front of it, Lannes wanted to counterattack and drive them back, but he was dissuaded from this by Bertrand, who wisely stated that even if these buildings were retaken, it would cost the French more troops when the Ottomans try to recapture them, and advised Lannes to wait a few days until the digging of siege trenches was complete, which would force the Ottoman soldiers back inside the fort, and the siege would ideally cost no casualties to the French.
 The Ottomans, encouraged by their small success, made another sortie and captured more buildings in the village on June 28.
 And after this, even made a sortie on French positions on Sheikh hill.